Coffeelot/cw-racingapp/README.md

 # Want to change the look?
 RacingApp is built in VUE, this means you can't just edit the files directly.
 This requires some more know-how than just developing with basic html/js.
 You can find out more information in this [Boilerplate Repo](https://github.com/alenvalek/fivem-vuejs-boilerplate).

+## There will be **NO** support for this.
+Figure out node dev yourself or pay for a reskin comission kthx bye!

 # Updating?
 If you're updating from a previous version these might be for you